 - 208.80.154.224/32

 The purposes property specifies how the address group will be used.
-Setting it to CLOUD_ARMOR makes the group available to Cloud Armor security policies.
-The location must be “global” for Cloud Armor integration, rather than a regional location.
+Setting it to CLOUD_ARMOR indicates this group is for Cloud Armor security policies.
+The location must be global for Cloud Armor integration, as Cloud Armor operates at the global edge network level.

 Beyond these examples

 These snippets focus on specific address group features: project and organization scoping, and Cloud Armor integration.
-They’re intentionally minimal rather than complete security configurations.
+They’re intentionally minimal rather than full security policy configurations.

-The examples reference pre-existing infrastructure such as GCP projects or organizations with appropriate permissions.
-They focus on defining address groups rather than the firewall policies or Cloud Armor rules that consume them.
+The examples reference pre-existing infrastructure such as GCP projects or organizations (referenced in parent property).
+They focus on defining address collections rather than the firewall policies or Cloud Armor rules that consume them.

 To keep things focused, common address group patterns are omitted, including: